python/cpython/Doc/library/typing.rst

 a class ``B`` is expected if and only if ``A`` is a subclass of ``B``.

 This requirement previously also applied to abstract base classes, such as :class:`Iterable`.
-The problem with such approach is that a class had to be explicitly marked to support them, which is unpythonic and unlike what one would normally do in idiomatic dynamically typed Python code.
+The problem with this approach is that a class had to be explicitly marked to support them, which is unpythonic and unlike what one would normally do in idiomatic dynamically typed Python code.
 For example, this conforms to the :pep:`484`::